AmbrishShukla/E-commerce-Cart-System/README.md

 2. Two options for simulation :

    1. <h3>**User input based** : run file -> main_user_input_based.cpp</h3>
-      1.input is provided by user for the product he want and in what quantity he wants.
+      1. input is provided by user for the product he want and in what quantity he wants.
-      2.Does he want to update the quantity of the product ?
+      2. Does he want to update the quantity of the product ?
-      3.Does he want to remove any product from cart ?
+      3. Does he want to remove any product from cart ?
-      4.After all this , if the bill >= 1000 and < 5000 --> 10% discount.
+      4. After all this , if the bill >= 1000 and < 5000 --> 10% discount.
-      5.if the bill >= 5000 then buy one get one free discount.
+      5. if the bill >= 5000 then buy one get one free discount.

    2. <h3>**On predefined Input** : **run file -> main_predefined_input_based**</h3>
-      1.here input is already provided in the code which can be modified for test.
+      1. here input is already provided in the code which can be modified for test.
-      2.adding item to cart
+      2. adding item to cart
-      3.updating item from cart
+      3. updating item from cart
-      4.removing item from cart
+      4. removing item from cart
-      5.applying both discount stratergy 1. percentage discount 2. buy-one-get-one free discount
+      5. applying both discount stratergy 1. percentage discount 2. buy-one-get-one free discount

 # Edge cases handeled :